 Les continues to find inspiration in fine art and the work of his peers, but his father remains the “be-all and end-all”.
 “He taught us that tattooing is first, and foremost, a job.
 It’s not a rock-and-roll playground.
 Don’t take it all too seriously, but treat it with respect.”

 And if he had somehow sidestepped his fate?
 “I did quite well at high school and I always loved a good argument, so the smartest thing to do was to apply for law.”
 The first year of criminal law, with all its stories, interested him.
 “Then we started doing constitutional law.
 I think that’s when I got up in the middle of a lecture and thought: the fun stuff’s over now.
 It just wasn’t for me anymore!”

 Les is a dab hand at any style – but has a keen interest in the three big themes of Western tattooing – Love, Death and Faith.

 You can catch Les from time to time at the Marrickville studio while he concentrates on his painting work.
-Contact the studio for further details.
+Contact the studio for enquiries.